Mercaptamine (cysteamine) (as bitartrate)

 If you are not sure whether you should start taking this medicine, talk to your doctor.

-Have a history of seizures, exhaustion, depression or other nervous system problems.
+a history of seizures, exhaustion, depression or other nervous system problems

-stomach or intestinal problems including ulcers or bleeding.
+stomach or intestinal problems including ulcers or bleeding

 Taking other medicines

-Tell your doctor or pharmacist if you or your child is taking electrolyte replacement supplement.
+Tell your doctor or pharmacist if you are taking an electrolyte replacement supplement.

 Follow all directions given to you or your child by your doctor or pharmacist carefully.

 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the bottle, ask your doctor or pharmacist